divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 Keep in mind that the entire contest runs on [the dashboard](https://codein.withgoogle.com/dashboard/), especially your tasks and communication with your mentors, so creating a bookmark for faster access wouldn't be a bad idea. :wink:

 ### Fill out your parental consent online!
 Last year I made a mistake by assuming that the online verification process will not work.
-That's why I decided to let my parents fill out the classic way, by printing out the parental consent and letting them to sign those papers in order to scan them back and send it onto the dashboard for verification.
+That's why I decided to let my parents fill out the classic way, by printing out the parental consent and letting them sign those papers in order to scan them back and send it onto the dashboard for verification.

 And guess what?
-I had to redo everything as my parents have signed it wrongly, so in the end I just wasted 3 days on such a dumb thing, ugh.
+I had to redo everything as my parents had signed it wrongly, so in the end I just wasted 3 days on such a dumb thing, ugh.
 That's why I went with the online verification method this year and I was surprised how fast it went, my parental consent got accepted 2 hours after completing my first task, yay!

 **Tl;dr: Online verification is much more faster and reliable than offline, you will thank me later.**